Mezzelo/board-game-stuff/README.md

 Right click to move one card back.
 Space to shuffle.

+R to reset scene, escape to close out program.

 You can set up your paper prototypes using this pretty easily.
 Objects (like tokens or cards) should be under the "Interactive" gameobject in the hierarchy and use a SpriteRenderer component with the "ShaderMat" material, found under /Assets/Shader.

 # acknowledgements